MariusAlbrecht/MariusAlbrecht/README.md

-I'm Marius (also sometimes going by Layla)
+My name is Marius (also sometimes going by Layla)

 I'm currently studying CS at the Technical University of Munich (TUM) in Germany